dkanodia/Rate_my_Recipe/README.md

 - The computed p-value: 0.0020
 - The p-value is well below 0.05, so we reject the null hypothesis.
 This indicates that the missingness in average_rating is significantly dependent on n_ingredients.
 This suggests that recipes with a certain number of ingredients might be more likely to have missing ratings.

-## Hypothesis test: Effect of number of steps on average ratings
+## Hypotheses test: Effect of Recipe Complexity on Average Rating
-In this hypothesis test, we aimed to determine whether the number of steps in a recipe affects its average rating.

-Hypotheses:
 - Null Hypothesis (H₀): The number of steps in a recipe does not affect its average rating.
 - Alternative Hypothesis (H₁): Recipes with more steps have a different average rating than simpler recipes.

+## Test Statistic and Significance Level:
-- Test Statistic: We used the absolute difference in mean ratings between simple recipes (less than 9 steps) and complex recipes (9 or more steps) as our test statistic.
+- Test Statistic: Absolute difference in means between simple recipes (fewer than 9 steps) and complex recipes (9 or more steps).
+This is a good choice - because we are comparing two group means, and the absolute difference allows us to detect both increases and decreases in ratings.
+- Significance Level (α): 0.05, which is a common threshold in hypothesis testing to determine statistical significance.

 Results:
-- Observed absolute difference in means: Calculated from the dataset
+- Observed Test Statistic: Calculated from the dataset
-- Permutation test p-value: 0.0010
+- Permutation Test p-value: 0.0010

-- Decision: Since the p-value is well below the conventional significance threshold of 0.05, we reject the null hypothesis.
-This suggests that recipes with more steps tend to have significantly different average ratings compared to simpler recipes.
+Conclusion: Since the p-value is much lower than 0.05, we reject the null hypothesis.
+This suggests that the number of steps in a recipe is likely associated with differences in average rating.

+Justification for Choices:

+- Permutation Test: This non-parametric approach is appropriate because it does not assume normality and allows for a direct comparison of observed differences under random permutations.
+- Absolute Difference in Means: Captures deviations in either direction, making the test more flexible.
+- Significance Level (0.05): A standard threshold that balances Type I and Type II errors.